dskill/bice-box/scripts/generative/audio_effect_instructions.md

     -   Include standard arguments: `out = 0`, `in_bus = 0`.
     -   Include a `mix = 0.5` argument for wet/dry control if applicable.
     -   Provide sensible default values for all arguments.
+    -   **Custom Control Signals:**
+        -   If the effect requires custom control signals or triggers (e.g., a manual freeze trigger, an envelope follower input for control purposes) that are not part of the standard audio signal path (`in_bus`) or the standard GUI machinery buses (`~rms_bus_input`, etc.), these **MUST** be implemented as arguments to the `SynthDef`.
+        -   Provide a clear name (e.g., `freezeTrig`, `envFollowIn`) and a sensible default value (e.g., 0).
+        -   The value of these arguments can then be controlled externally via `.set` messages to the Synth.
+        -   **DO NOT** attempt to read from arbitrary new global bus variables (e.g., `In.kr(~my_custom_control_bus)`) unless that bus is explicitly listed as part of the "Standard Machinery (for GUI Interaction)" buses.
+The generation context cannot define or allocate new global buses.
+All new dynamic control inputs must be `SynthDef` arguments.
 -   **Variable Declaration (`var`):**
     -   **CRITICAL:** Declare *all* local variables using `var varName1, varName2, ...;` in a single block *immediately* after the argument declarations. **Do not declare variables anywhere else within the function.**
 -   **Signal Input:** Start the processing chain by getting the input signal: `sig = In.ar(in_bus);`.
 Store the original dry signal if needed for mixing later (e.g., `var dry = sig;`).